amin-deraiya/react-firebase-chatApp/README.md

 Additional Configuration:
 -------------------------

+1. Create Firestore Database
-On firebase console navigate to Firestore Database -> Rules -> Edit Rules replace the entire code to this:
+2. On firebase console navigate to Firestore Database -> Rules -> Edit Rules replace the entire code to this: